 Our new couch was finally delivered.
 We sold our old one before the move and were couch-less for two months.
 It made me realize how central this piece of furniture was in my life.
 About 50% of my time at home revolves around it; it is the place where I read, watch TV, relax and welcome guests.
 After such a long wait, we couldn't wait to sit on a comfortable sofa... except that the salesperson ordered a couch with the wrong corner!
 The chaise longue was not on the correct side.
 The store re-ordered a new one and we now have to wait for an additional 10 weeks.
 At least we can keep the couch until the new one arrives!

 We spent many weekends in home stores.
-Home decoration is not my thing and I did not expect such a tiring process.
+Home decoration is not my strength and I did not expect such a tiring process.
 You need to identify your style, visit many stores, verify the measurements, compare different models and compromise with your partner.
 Luckily, we both love Scandinavian design.
 Our current favorite store to visit is Bolia.
 This month, we splurged on a new dining table, a coffee table and a TV stand... and now, our wallets need a break!

 As Phil Dunphy always says: Y-Hello!
 It is my favorite comedy show after Friends.
-Season 7 has been released Netflix and we are binge-watching it.
+Season 7 has been released on Netflix and we are binge-watching it.
 I adore this funny charming family.
 Each character has something relatable, they remind me a little of my own family.

 On that same subject, we drove to France to visit my parents for the Ascension weekend and had so much fun.
-The initial objective was to collect my childhood belongings and some family albums but we were also able to celebrate Mother's day (it's always the last Sunday of May in France), spend time with my larger family, enjoy drinks in Paris and melt under the 35 C sun.
-My parents live 70km away from Paris so we drove through the countryside, which is an enjoyable sight.
+The initial objective was to collect my childhood belongings and some family albums but we were also able to celebrate Mother's day (it's always the last Sunday of May in France), spend time with my larger family, enjoy drinks in Paris and melt under the 35 °C sun.
+My parents live 70km away from Paris and we drove through the countryside, which is an enjoyable sight.
 Bonus: we brought back wine, cheese and saucisson.

 Each year, I look forward to the food truck festivals.
 We dropped by the Food Trek in Rotterdam on a Sunday night.
 I stuffed myself with a hot dog, tortillas and a salted caramel crepe and most importantly, some rosé!
 It was a perfect warm evening.
 There was nice music and I also enjoyed dancing on silent disco.
 I already booked my September weekend for the Trek in the Hague.